sainath1569/VedaAI-Assignment/README.md

 3. Submit a pull request with a clear description of changes.
 4. Ensure `npm run lint` passes (pre‑commit hook can be set up).
 ---
-## 📜 License
-MIT – feel free to use, modify, and share.
----
 *Happy coding! 🚀*